rieder/stellar_evolution_api/stellar_evolution_pseudocode.md

     # sets stellar_type to the evolution stage of the star (MS, WD, RGB, etc)
     stellar_type = star(star_index).stellar_type
     result =
-       0  if successful
+        0 - OK
-       -1 if not implemented
-       another number if an error occurred
+            The value has been set.
+        -1 - ERROR
+            A star with the given index was not found.
 ```
 ```
 function get_mass: